desultory/ugrd/readme.md

 ## Usage

-To use this script, configure `config.toml` to meet specifications and run `./main.py` as root.
+To install `ugrd`, clone the repo and run `pip install .`, setting `--break-system-packages` may be required.

+Once installed, either set the config file in `/etc/ugrd/config.toml`, or pass it to the script:

+`ugrd example_config.toml`

 > Debug mode can be enabled with `-d` or verbose debugging with `-dd`

-### Passing a config file by name

-Another config file can be used by passing it as an argument to `main.py`.

-The example config can be used with `./main.py example_config.toml`

 ## Output